Notify me

 plant showing symmetry

-a fundamental mathematical concept, finds profound expression in art across cultures and eras.
+. . . a fundamental mathematical concept, finds profound expression in art across cultures and eras.
 Artists use symmetrical arrangements to create balance and harmony in their compositions, drawing inspiration from mathematical principles to evoke visual appeal and aesthetic pleasure.
 The human fascination with symmetry is evident in architectural designs, paintings, and sculptures, where symmetrical patterns and forms exude a sense of order and beauty.
+The fascinating and complex relationship between symmetry and asymmetry, and how that affects the viewer or listener, can be seen in any art.

 Mandalas: